duke2421/grbl/README.md

 Added Support for a new Arduino-Nano-Shield designed by Till Nenz.
 You can find more information about his shield here on Github.
 Link to Tills repo: https://github.com/tnn85/MPCNC-Nano-Estlcam-Shield

 With GRBL you can use a Laser module easily with LaserGRBL or with Laserweb4.
 With Estlcam the Laser works not very well, so I decided to make a fork of the GRBL-Code, so that it can be used with Tills shield.
 If you not have this shield, use the [original GRBL code.](https://github.com/gnea/grbl)
+Output Pins D2 and D3 are now also working.
+I changed the config, to not use the Z axis for homing.

 Due to significant pin changes some functions of GRBL can not be used with the shield fom Till, so I removed the whole code for: